Back to Insights

 FAQ

 Q: What if I don't know the intent?
-A: Ask.
-"Is this an emergency, or are you just planning ahead?"
-Let them sort themselves into the playbook.
+A: Ask a "Sorting Question."
+"Is this an emergency we need to handle right now, or are you just getting some preliminary figures?"
+This lets the customer choose their own playbook.

 Read Next in This Hub: